jgbarbosa/vis/docs/hpc_software_environment/hpc_software_environment_02.md

 ### Common Dependencies

 Many programs you install will depend on some other program already being installed and in your path.
 This information is typically included in the online documentation or install instructions for the program you are trying to install.
-A good rule of thumb is to check if the dependency already exists on Maverick before trying to install it yourself.
-Check out these modules on Maverick which are common dependencies for other packages:
+A good rule of thumb is to check if the dependency already exists on stampede2 before trying to install it yourself.
+Check out these modules on stampede2 which are common dependencies for other packages:
 ```
 $ module spider mkl
 $ module spider fftw